Frequently Asked Questions

 -

 Not at all.
-Saturday Brunch, Sunday Polo and Friday Night Polo parties are all open to non-members with the right ticket or booking.
-You do not need to know polo to enjoy a day at Ham.
+We warmly welcome non-members to many of our events.
+Saturday Brunch, Sunday Polo and Friday Night Polo parties are all open to non-members with the correct ticket or relevant booking.

 -

 Smart casual is perfect.
-Think summer garden party!
-Many guests choose linen, dresses, blazers, shirts and comfortable shoes for walking on grass.
+Think summer garden party.
+Many guests choose linen, summer dresses, blazers, shirts and comfortable shoes suitable for walking on grass.

 -